APP MTH 4102 - Fluid Mechanics - Honours

 General Course Information

-Course Code APP MTH 4102 Course Fluid Mechanics - Honours Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Prerequisites (MATHS 2101 or MATHS 2202) and (MATHS 2102 or MATHS 2201) Assumed Knowledge MATHS 2104 Restrictions Honours students only Course Description Fluid flows are important in many scientific and technological problems including atmospheric and oceanic circulation, energy production by chemical or nuclear combustion in engines and stars, energy utilisation in vehicles, buildings and industrial processes, and biological processes such as the flow of blood.
+Course Code APP MTH 4102 Course Fluid Mechanics - Honours Coordinating Unit Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Prerequisites (MATHS 2101 or MATHS 2202) and (MATHS 2102 or MATHS 2201) Assumed Knowledge MATHS 2104 Restrictions Honours students only Course Description Fluid flows are important in many scientific and technological problems including atmospheric and oceanic circulation, energy production by chemical or nuclear combustion in engines and stars, energy utilisation in vehicles, buildings and industrial processes, and biological processes such as the flow of blood.
 Considerable progress has been made in the mathematical modelling of fluid flows and this has greatly improved our understanding of these problems, but there is still much to discover.
 This course introduces students to the mathematical description of fluid flows and the solution of some important flow problems.

 Topics covered are: the mathematical description of fluid flow in terms of Lagrangian and Eulerian coordinates; the derivation of the Navier-Stokes equations from the fundamental physical principles of mass and momentum conservation; use of the stream function, velocity potential and complex potential are introduced to find solutions of the governing equations for inviscid, irrotational flow past bodies and the forces acting on those bodies; analytic and numerical solutions of the Navier-Stokes equation.